awsdocs/aws-cost-management-user-guide/doc_source/ri-turn-off.md

 # Turning Off Reserved Instance Sharing<a name="ri-turn-off"></a>

-The master account of an organization can turn off Reserved Instance \(RI\) sharing for member accounts in that organization\.
-This means that Reserved Instances are not shared between that member account and other member accounts\.
-You can change this preference multiple times\.
+The payer account of an organization can turn off Reserved Instance \(RI\) sharing for any accounts in that organization, including the payer account\.
+This means that Reserved Instances aren't shared between any accounts that have sharing turned off\.
+To share an RI with an account, both accounts must have sharing turned on\.
+This preference isn't permanent, and you can change it at any time\.
 Each estimated bill is computed using the last set of preferences\.
-The final bill for the month is calculated based on the preferences set at 23:59:59 UTC time, on the last day of the month\.
+The final bill for the month is calculated based on the preferences set at 23:59:59 UTC time on the last day of the month\.

 **Important**
-Turning off Reserved Instance sharing can result in a higher monthly bill\.
+Turning off RI sharing can result in a higher monthly bill\.

 **To turn off shared Reserved Instances**

-You can turn off Reserved Instance \(RI\) sharing for individual member accounts\.
+You can turn off RI sharing for individual linked accounts\.

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.